zjmagou/MLYPGrain2024/README.md

-This is the... **Method Implementations for A Space-Aware Analysis of Future Climate-driven Grain Yield Variability in the Middle-Lower Yangtze Plains: Focusing on CMIP6-Projected Temperature Extremes**
+This is the... **Method Implementations for A Space-Aware Analysis of Future Climate-driven Grain Production Variability in the Middle-Lower Yangtze Plains: Focusing on CMIP6-Projected Temperature Extremes**

 # Introduction